jo-cho/trading-rules-using-machine-learning/README.md

-# High-Frequency Trading rules using machine learning
+# Trading rules using machine learning

 - This is my financial trading system using ML.